 - "バブルボブル" -- Japanese spelling

-Part of the Following Group
+Part of the Following Groups

 There are currently no topics for this game.

 Cancelled mobile portSometime in the early 2000s, Stephen Ruddy (author of the C64 conversion) attempted to port the game to mobile phones using Java.
 All 100 levels were copied across, including most of the movement patterns, but the game was never completed.
 This site has some video of what does exist.

 EndingsIf you finished level 99 by killing the enemies you got the bad ending.
 You had to get the secret key which opened up another 120 or so levels.